Skip to main content

 MO: Tell us about some of the key initiatives that you’ve been leading.

 JC: When I started the job, I was made co-chair of Sustainability Next, which was tasked with providing a roadmap for campus sustainability.
-I was also asked to do the first Climate Action Plan (CAP) for the Institute.
+I also developed and completed the Institute’s first Climate Action Plan (CAP) for the Institute.
 That was a big effort!
 In my opinion, one of the big successes for the CAP is that it is feasible and realistic – not idealistic.
 It’s a good road map for making our campus more efficient and cost effective.
-We’ve already been able to move forward with so much of the CAP.
-I also led the effort to develop the Institute’s first sustainable procurement guide, full emissions inventory, zero waste task force, and Living Learning Campus.
+I also led the effort to develop the Institute’s first sustainable procurement guide, Scopes 1-3 emissions inventory, zero waste task force, and Living Learning Campus.

-(Left) The Georgia Tech Climate Action Plan Task Force in 2023.
-(Right) Jennifer Chirico speaks on the role of utilities in climate action at the Georgia Climate Conference in 2023.
+Jennifer Chirico speaks on the role of utilities at the Georgia Climate Conference in 2023.

-(Left) The Georgia Tech Climate Action Plan Task Force in 2023.
-(Right) Jennifer Chirico speaks on the role of utilities in climate action at the Georgia Climate Conference in 2023.
+Jennifer Chirico speaks on the role of utilities at the Georgia Climate Conference in 2023.

 MO: Was the CAP a slam dunk in terms of getting people’s buy-in?

 JC: Overall, leadership was supportive.
 The biggest challenge was stakeholder engagement.
 Everyone had different opinions on the best path forward.
-But I knew the CAP needed to be financially feasible, or it was going to sit on a shelf.
+But I knew it needed to be financially feasible, or it was going to sit on a shelf.

 MO: Generically speaking, if there’s no disagreement through stakeholder engagement, it’s probably not stakeholder engagement.
 It would be stakeholder informing [laughs].
 Switching gears, would you talk about the Living Campus initiative?